gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Handling of Endpoint-Pair Shared Secrets

+SCTP-AUTH {{RFC4895}} is keyed using Endpoint-Pair Shared Secrets.
+In SCTP associations where DTLS is used, DTLS is used to establish these secrets.
+The endpoints MUST NOT use another mechanism for establishing shared secrets for SCTP-AUTH.

 The endpoint-pair shared secret for Shared Key Identifier 0 is empty and MUST be used when establishing a DTLS connection.
 Whenever the master key changes, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the TLS-Exporter.
-For DTLS 1.3, the exporter is described in {{RFC8446}}.
-For DTLS 1.2, the exporter is described in {{RFC5705}}.
+For DTLS 1.3, the exporter is described in
+{{RFC8446}}.
+For DTLS 1.2, the exporter is described in
+{{RFC5705}}.
 The exporter MUST use the label given in Section
 {{IANA-Consideration}} and no context.
 The new Shared Key Identifier MUST be the old Shared Key Identifier incremented by 1.
 If the old one is 65535, the new one MUST be 1.

-   Before sending the Finished message, the active SCTP-AUTH key MUST be switched to the new one.
+Before sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.

 Once the corresponding Finished message from the peer has been received, the old SCTP-AUTH key SHOULD be removed.

 ##  Shutdown